U.S. Championship V'Ball

-U.S. Championship V'Ball, also known simply as V'Ball, is a 1988 beach volleyball sports game released for the arcades by Technōs Japan Corporation.
-The arcade version was distributed in North America by Taito.
-A Nintendo Entertainment System version was published by Nintendo, in North America and the PAL region, under the title of Super Spike V'Ball.
+U.S. Championship V'Ball, also known simply as V'Ball, is a 1988 volleyball video game developed and published by Technōs Japan for Japanese arcades; it was distributed in North America by Taito.
+A Nintendo Entertainment System version was published by Technōs in Japan and by Nintendo in North America and PAL regions under the title Super Spike V'Ball.
+A version for the X68000 computer was developed and released by SPS exclusively in Japan.

 Arcade version

-The player takes control of a pair of self-described beach bums named George and Michael who make their living playing beach volleyball against locals.
+The player controls a pair of self-described beach bums named George and Michael, who make their living playing beach volleyball against locals.
 One day, they find a flyer for a nationwide beach volleyball tournament offering the winning team a $2,500,000 cash prize.

 In single-player mode, one person controls both characters on a team.
 In two-player mode, the players either cooperate by playing on the same team or compete against each other by controlling opposing teams.
 The American version allows the game to be played by up to four players (if the cabinet allows it).
 The single-player mode consists of two cycles with four stages: the Minor Circuit and the Major Circuit.
 The stages in the game are Daytona Beach, New York, Los Angeles and Hawaii.
 After completing the Major Circuit, the player faces against the U.S. Navy team, set in a naval base.

 The controls consist of an eight-directional joystick and two buttons for jumping and receiving.
 The characters perform several moves including power spiking, back spiking, jump-serving, blocking and diving.

 There are a few minor differences between the Japanese and American releases.
 The Japanese release (U.S. Championship Beach Volley: V'Ball) features an opening cut-scene explaining the plot.
 Between matches, intermission sequences depict the main characters visiting a car dealership to purchase a vehicle.
 As the player progresses, the cars increase in quality, shifting from used cars to new cars during the Major Circuit.
-The American release (U.S. Championship V'Ball) removes these cut-scenes but extends the multiplayer support to up to four players with multiple game modes (1 or 2 players against the computer, 1-on-1, 2-on-1, or 2-on-2).
+The American release (U.S. Championship V'Ball) removes these cutscenes, but extends the multiplayer support to up to four players with multiple game modes (1 or 2 players against the computer, 1-on-1, 2-on-1, or 2-on-2).

-A conversion of the arcade game, developed by SPS, was released for the X68000 computer in Japan.